Sealdah railway division: Services

 The division primarily serves five major districts of the state of West Bengal in India, namely the Kolkata, North 24 Parganas, South 24 Parganas, Nadia and Murshidabad districts.
 The division forms the eastern part of the Kolkata Suburban Railway with numerous daily EMU services connecting Kolkata with the suburban areas of the five districts.
 The Sealdah railway station handles 124 mail/express trains connecting it to various parts of India along with 34 passenger trains & 921 suburban EMU train services, daily, while the Kolkata railway station handles 72 mail/express trains connecting it to various parts of India along with 4 passenger trains & 31 suburban EMU train services, daily.
-Kolkata terminal also acts as an international passenger terminal for trains destined to Bangladesh namely the Maitree Express and Bandhan Express services.
+The Kolkata terminal also acts as an international passenger terminal for trains destined to Bangladesh namely the Maitree Express and Bandhan Express services.
 Being located in the central business district of Kolkata, the Sealdah station plays a vital role in the management of suburban railway traffic.
 Suburban services are also provided to the Hooghly and Howrah districts via the Naihati–Bandel branch line and the Calcutta Chord link line.

 Kolkata, Barrackpore, Diamond Harbour, Dakshineswar, Krishnanagar, Nabadwip Ghat, Murshidabad, Plassey, Shantipur, Sagar Island and the Sundarbans are some of the major tourist and pilgrimage spots served by the division.

 The division handles international freight and passenger traffic with Bangladesh through the Gede and Petrapole stations.
 The major commodities loaded from this division are containers, gunny bales, coal and fertilizers.
 Gunny bales are loaded from Titagarh and Naihati, while containers are loaded from Container Corporation of India sidings at Kolkata Dock, Kidderpore Dock and Cossipore Container Rail Terminal whereas coal and fertilizers are loaded from Kidderpore Dock.
-An average 121 numbers of Freight wagons are interchanged daily wise in average via Gede and Petrapole interchanging points with for the financial year 2019-20 with Bangladesh Railway as well.
+An average 121 numbers of Freight wagons are interchanged daily wise in average via Gede and Petrapole interchanging points with for the financial year 2019–20 with Bangladesh Railway as well.
 The major commodities received by this division are cement, fertilizers, food grains, containers, POL and coal for thermal power plants.
 The division also has 15 good sheds and 15 industrial sidings by which average interchange of this division is 28.21 rakes per day.

 Routes

 The total route length of the division is 715.34 km of which 690.075 km is fully electrified.
 The division is divided into 2 sections namely the Sealdah Main and North section and the Sealdah South section.
-The Sealdah Main section handles long distance trains to the rest of India while the Sealdah North section is a suburban section primarily serving the Northern districts of North 24 Parganas, Nadia and Murshidabad.
+The Sealdah Main section handles long-distance trains to the rest of India while the Sealdah North section is a suburban section primarily serving the Northern districts of North 24 Parganas, Nadia and Murshidabad.
 The Sealdah South section is completely a suburban section connecting the Kolkata district with the numerous towns and villages of the South 24 Paraganas district and the Sundarbans.
 Both the sections are connected with each other via the Kolkata Circular Railway.

 The following routes fall under the jurisdiction of the division: